-T.C.
+The blurb: T.C.
 Dale is a native Oklahoman with an adventurous streak.
-After attending university on both coasts, she moved overseas to Belgium where she earned her Masters in English from the University of Leuven, and spent six months in Munich, Germany working for an international game development company.
+After attending university on both coasts, she moved overseas to Belgium where she earned her Masters in English, and spent six months in Germany working for an international game development company.
 Back in the U.S., she obtained her MBA in Information Systems Management.
 She makes her living fixing people’s problems and making computers play nice.
-In her spare time, she practices martial arts, plays RPGs, and likes to cook.
+In her spare time, she works out, runs, plays RPGs, and likes to cook.

 Writing & Publications

 In addition to erotica and fiction, I study religious philosophy.
 I have been referenced in The Paradox of God and the Science of Omniscience by Clifford A. Pickover, Wicca 333: Advanced Topics in Wiccan Belief by Kaatryn MacMorgan, and Satanism Today: An Encyclopedia of Religion, Folklore, and Popular Culture by James R. Lewis.

 Are You Really…?